rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/31_account-management/312_user-management.md

 1. Click the user menu and click **Change Password**.
 A dialog box appears to change the pasword.
 2. In the **Change Password** dialog box, type your old pass word, type a new password and confirm the password in the respective fields.
-3. To confirm yourself as a human, click the **Captcha** and follow the instructions.*Verify this content*
+3. To confirm yourself as a human, click the **Captcha** and follow the instructions.